Azure/aks-engine/CONTRIBUTING.md

 A milestone (and hence release) is considered done when all outstanding issues/PRs have been closed or moved to another milestone.

 ## Issues
-Issues are used as the primary method for tracking anything to do with the acs-engine project.
+Issues are used as the primary method for tracking anything to do with the aks-engine project.

 ### Issue Lifecycle
-The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to acs-engine.
+The issue lifecycle is mainly driven by the core maintainers, but is good information for those contributing to aks-engine.
 All issue types follow the same general lifecycle.
 Differences are noted below.
 1. Issue creation
 2. Triage
     - The maintainer in charge of triaging will apply the proper labels for the issue.
 This